IP Litigation Cost Estimator

 Yes, unlike patents (20 years) and copyrights (life + 70 years), trade secrets can potentially last indefinitely as long as secrecy is maintained.
 However, they can be lost through independent discovery, reverse engineering, or failure to maintain secrecy.

-This calculator provides a preliminary estimate using simplified cost and income methodologies.
+It gives a preliminary estimate using simplified cost and income methodologies.
 Formal IP valuations by certified appraisers use more sophisticated techniques including market comparables, relief-from-royalty, and Monte Carlo simulations.